setu-parekh/income-prediction/README.md

 ## Approach & Methodology
 - Convert the given dataset into pandas dataframe and then clean the dataframe to remove the missing values.
+- Encode the class label and few categorical attributes to numbers as machine learning classification models only accept numerical values.
 - Create and Analyze Bivariate Visualizations of each of the 14 attributes against the class label, Salary using various visualization techniques.
 - Identify useful attributes for income prediction.
-- Create and Analyze Multivariate Visualizations of the useful attributes identified above.
+- Predict individual's income using classification models such as K-Nearest Neighbours, Logistic Regression, Decision Tree, Naive Bayes, Random Forest and Neural Networks based on the attributes identified above.
+- Compare the performance of these classification models.

 ## Run Locally
 * Make sure Python 3 is installed.
 Reference to install: [Download and Install Python 3](https://www.python.org/downloads/)